 However, studies have shown that saturated fats like those found in butter and animal fat may disrupt your body’s production of dopamine.
 One study even found a reduced ability to experience pleasure from reward (a dopamine response and a feature of depression) was found in rats with a diet high in saturated fats.
 They also found that the same correlation in a study of women with obesity.

 A healthy diet is a key factor in your emotional health.
-There are a number of diets that can have a positive impact on your health and which are designed to improve your well-being.
+There are a number of diets that can have a positive impact on your health and which are designed to improve your well-being, including the keto diet.

 8) Checklist small tasks